- Justice Louis Brandeis

 partnership between the Wolf-PAC nonprofit and the Unitarian Universalist Pennsylvania Legislative Advocacy Network.
 Sign up at http://www.wolf-pac.com.

-Passage of the resolutions would put Pennsylvania on the official list of states calling for a limited convention of the states for this single topic.
+Passage of the resolutions would put Pennsylvania on the official list of states calling for a limited convention of the states for the single topic of campaign-finance reform.
 Two-thirds of the state legislatures (34) must pass such resolutions for a convention to be called (governors’ signatures not required).
 So far, five states have done so.
 The convention would have the authority only to propose an amendment, which would require approval by three-fourths of the states (38) to become part of the Constitution, the same as if the measure were proposed by Congress.

 * Video on Public Financing of Elections (3)

 * Video - Money in Politics in the USA.
 (3)

 * Video - Lawrence Lessig TED Talk: We the People and the Republic we must reclaim (18)